Home > Blog Posts > Wedding loan or credit card: How to pay for your big day

 How much does a wedding really cost?

 If you are planning a wedding, it’s likely you will have a budget in mind.
 Whether you’re able to stick to that or not is another thing.
 According to the Australian Securities and Investments Commission (ASIC), the average cost of a wedding in Australia is $36,200.
 For some, that amount of money could mean they have to make certain sacrifices outside of their wedding.
 Substantial sacrifices.

 The lead up to your wedding is supposed to be exciting and positive, not stressful and tense.
 So why not let a wedding loan bring you the excitement and relaxation you should be feeling at such a happy time?

-The thing about credit cards is that, while they are very useful, they are also very dangerous.
-There is no set amount of time over which you have to pay back the money, so it’s too easy to just scrape by, only paying the minimum per month.
+The thing about credit cards is that, while they can be handy, they are also potentially dangerous.
+There is no set amount of time over which you have to pay back the money, so it’s too easy to scrape by, only paying the minimum per month.
 Doing this will mean that you have that debt swimming around you for years.
-Another downfall of using your credit card is that you can continue it use money from it even while you are paying it off.
-This will extend the amount of time it takes for you to you get out of that debt even further.
+Another downfall of using your credit card is that you can continue to use money from it even while you are paying it off.
+This will extend the amount of time it takes for you to get out of that debt even further.

 Studies have shown that around 11% of newlyweds regret paying for their wedding with their credit card.
 This was due to the amount of interest they had to pay as well as the amount of time they took to pay it off.

 There are a number of reasons, but let’s start with the interest.
 If your wedding is going to cost the Australian average of $36,200, what would be the difference in cost between a credit card and a wedding loan?